MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-super-users.md

 ## Security best practices for the super user feature

-- Restrict and monitor the administrators who are assigned a global administrator for your Office 365 or Azure Information Protection tenant, or who are assigned the GlobalAdministrator role by using the [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aipservicerolebasedadministrator) cmdlet.
+- Restrict and monitor the administrators who are assigned a global administrator for your Microsoft 365 or Azure Information Protection tenant, or who are assigned the GlobalAdministrator role by using the [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aipservicerolebasedadministrator) cmdlet.
 These users can enable the super user feature and assign users (and themselves) as super users, and potentially decrypt all files that your organization protects.

 - To see which users and service accounts are individually assigned as super users, use the [Get-AipServiceSuperUser](/powershell/module/aipservice/get-aipservicesuperuser) cmdlet.
 To see whether a super user group is configured, use the [Get-AipServiceSuperUserGroup](/powershell/module/aipservice/get-aipservicesuperusergroup) cmdlet and your standard user management tools to check which users are a member of this group.
 Like all administration actions, enabling or disabling the super feature, and adding or removing super users are logged and can be audited by using the [Get-AipServiceAdminLog](/powershell/module/aipservice/get-aipserviceadminlog) command.
 See the next section for an example.
 When super users decrypt files, this action is logged and can be audited with [usage logging](log-analyze-usage.md).